-You can monitor the availability of security updates for the majority of your software from the following websites (among others) or use Secunia PSI:
+As always you can monitor the availability of security updates for most your software from the following websites (among others) or use Secunia PSI:

 US Computer Emergency Readiness Team (CERT) (please see the “Information on Security Updates” heading of the “Protecting Your PC” page):

-If you like and use it, please also consider supporting that entirely volunteer run website by making a donation.
+If you like and use it, please also consider supporting that entirely volunteer run website by donating.

 If you use any of the above software, please install the appropriate updates as soon as possible.
 Steps for installing updates for Windows are provided on the “Protecting Your PC” page.

-As always as a routine precaution I would recommend backing up the data on any device for which you are installing updates in order to prevent data loss in the rare event that any update causes unexpected issues.
+As usual; I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.